 19. THE BOURNE SUPREMACY (2004)

-Having found the original underwhelming, this sequel was much more impressive with director Paul Greengrass’ kinetic style immediately impressing to create a truly breathless story of cross and double cross and Bourne tries to outwit various intelligence agencies and discover his real identity.
+Having found the original underwhelming, this sequel was much more impressive with director Paul Greengrass’ kinetic style immediately impressing to create a truly breathless story of cross and double cross as Bourne tries to outwit various intelligence agencies and discover his real identity.
 Only the exit of the leading lady seems misjudged – for me the best of the Bourne series, by far.
 Available on DVD and Blu-ray.

 20. TINKER TAILOR SOLDIER SPY (2011)

 A movie that stands on its own without ignoring both its literary origins in the le Carré novel and the 1979 BBC TV mini-series starring Alec Guinness as spymaster George Smiley.
-Most of the people I know who claim to have not been able to follow this movie properly were those that did not know the story from previous incarnations, and I can see how the final revelation of the mole in British intelligence is perhaps a little bit too oblique – and the final death a bit too convenient-seeming (unless you’re read the book, where it is made clear that the parties in question had a pre-arranged rendezvous).
-This may be considered a bit of a failing from a story-telling standpoint and the subplot involving Tom hardy’s Ricky Tarr is perhaps made too prominent at the expense of clarity.
-Additionally one could argue that Oldman is perhaps too beholden at times to Alec Guinness’ TV portrayal but this movie has virtues all its own, especially in its masterly use of flashback.
+Most of the people I know who claim to have not been able to follow this movie properly were those that did not know the story from previous incarnations, and I can see how the final revelation of the mole in British intelligence is perhaps a little bit too oblique – and the final death a bit too convenient-seeming (unless you’ve read the book, where it is made clear that the parties in question had a pre-arranged rendezvous).
+This may be considered a bit of a failing from a story-telling standpoint and the subplot involving Tom Hardy’s Ricky Tarr is perhaps made too prominent at the expense of clarity.
+Additionally one could argue that Oldman is perhaps too beholden at times to Alec Guinness’ TV portrayal – but, but, this movie has virtues all its own, especially in its masterly use of flashback.
 And the 70s atmosphere is brilliantly caught, the final use of a Julio Iglesias recording brilliantly judged in my view.
 Available on DVD and Blu-ray.

 With the exception of the Bourne film I have deliberately excluded the many, many films dealing with international terrorism since the World Trade Center Attack, purely for reasons of space.
 This means that really fine films like David Mamet’s Spartan (2004) have been omitted though it is well worth looking for.
 The same goes for Traitor (2008), a fascinating little movie starring Don Cheadle based on a story by comedian Steve Martin, though the best of them so far may well be Syriana (2005) starring George Clooney.
 But there are plenty more I have left out – do let me know what you think …